 Cooked over high heat, fat drips onto the heating element, forming potentially cancer-causing chemicals that are deposited on the meat by the rising smoke.
 This also occurs to some extent when meat, poultry or fish is broiled or pan-fried, especially if it’s cooked until well done.
 To reduce the risks from grilled meats, pick low-fat cuts and trim all visible fat.
 Wrap meat in foil to protect it from the smoke.
 Don’t place the meat directly over the heat source (push the coals to the sides of the grill once they are hot).
 Place aluminum foil or a metal pan between the meat and the coals to catch the dripping fat.
 And scrape off charred parts from the cooked meat.

 If you’re grilling meat, chicken or fish, marinate it first in the refrigerator—and not just for good taste.
-One study showed that a chicken breast marinated in olive oil, cider vinegar, brown sugar, lemon juice, garlic, mustard and salt produced fewer potentially cancer-causing heterocyclic amines than unmarinated chicken when grilled for 30 minutes.
+One study showed that a chicken breast marinated in olive oil, cider vinegar, lemon juice, garlic, mustard and salt produced fewer potentially cancer-causing heterocyclic amines than unmarinated chicken when grilled for 30 minutes.
 Marinating reduced some of the risky substances by 99 percent.
-If you want to consume the marinade the meat sat in, be sure to boil it for at least one minute before serving it as a sauce.
+If you want to consume the marinade the meat sat in, be sure to boil it for at least one full minute before serving it as a sauce.

 They are more perishable—and also more likely to cause food poisoning—than other meats.
 Once ground, the meat has a larger surface area than whole cuts, making it an easier target for bacteria.
 When cooking burgers, don’t judge doneness by the color inside.
 Burgers that look brown in the center may not be cooked through and thus may be unsafe to eat.
 Cook burgers to an internal temperature of 160°F (71°C) according to a meat thermometer.